-Save ‘The Expanse’ Campaign Raises $4000 To Fly the ‘Roci’ To Space
+Save ‘The Expanse’ Campaign Raises $4,000 To Fly The ‘Roci’ To Space

 Another Redditor, u/h0rrain, is donating his Roci model for the cause.

-While a launch and a GoFundMe campaign are very modern marketing tools, the #SaveTheExpanse movement also utilized an old-fashioned, tried-and-true method: they flew a banner from the back of a plane over the Amazon corporate headquarters in Santa Monica, California, to get founder, president and CEO Jeff Bezos’ attention.
+While a launch and a GoFundMe campaign are very modern marketing tools, the #SaveTheExpanse movement also utilized an old-fashioned, tried-and-true method: they flew a banner from the back of a plane over the Amazon corporate headquarters in Santa Monica, California, to get founder, president, and CEO Jeff Bezos’ attention.

-According to IMDB.com, each year since its debut in 2015, The Expanse has been nominated for three Saturn Awards from the Academy of Science Fiction, Fantasy & Horror Films, USA in the Best Science Fiction Television Series category.
+According to IMDB, each year since its debut in 2015, The Expanse has been nominated for three Saturn Awards from the Academy of Science Fiction, Fantasy & Horror Films, USA in the Best Science Fiction Television Series category.

 Robert Lieberman was nominated for a Directors Guild of Canada’s Team Award in 2017 in the Outstanding Directorial Achievement in Dramatic Series category for his work on the episode, “Rock Bottom.”
-The series also won awards for sound, visual effects, title design and a Joey Award, Vancouver, for actor Isaak Bailey.
+The series also won awards for sound, visual effects, title design, and a Joey Award for actor Isaak Bailey.

 The movement plans the launch for this Friday and will shoot video of it.